-Want_F(types) = \square t : types \bullet finish!t \rightarrow Want_F(types \setminus \{t\}) '''
+Want_F(types) = \square \ t : types \bullet finish!t \rightarrow Want_F(types \setminus \{t\}) '''

 This differs from $Want_T$ in two respects.
 First, we use internal choice instead of interleaving to establish each permutation of the finish events.
-Second, for of each these permutations, we only accept all but one of the finish events, refusing the final one.
+Second, for each of these permutations, we only accept $all\ but\ one$ of the finish events, refusing the final one.

-With these changes, we can use a stable failures refinement instead.
-If there is a valid compound transformation, the GraphOutputs process must allow every finish message to occur, in any permutation.
+With these changes, we can use the stable failures model of CSP instead of the previous traces model.
+If there is a valid compound transformation, the Graph-Outputs process must allow every finish message to occur, in any permutation.
 The $Want_F$ process, however, only accepts all but one of these events; there is no situation where it will accept every finish event.
-Thus, the stable failures of GraphOutputs are not a subset of the stable failures of $Want_F$ .
+Thus, the stable failures of GraphOutputs are not a subset of the stable failures of $Want_F$.

 If, on the other hand, no compound transformation is possible, then there must be at least one finish event that GraphOutputs refuses.
 Further, it will refuse this finish event at every point during its execution. $Want_F$ can also refuse this event at any point: either because there are other finish events for the internal choice to fall back on, or because it is the final remaining finish event, which it always refuses.
-Thus, the stable failures of GraphOutputs are a subset of the stable failures of $Want_F$ .
-The refinement $Want_F \sqsubseteq_F GraphOutputs$ will therefore fail iff there is a valid solution.
-(Note that our choice of model is important.
-The GraphOutputs process can execute the same transformation repeatedly forever, which causes the GraphOutputs process to diverge.
-By using the stable failures model instead of the failures-divergences model, we ignore these situations.)
+Thus, the stable failures of GraphOutputs are a subset of the stable failures of $Want_F$.
+We can now check the following negated refinement: